machingclee/machingclee.github.io/static/media/393-backend-envs.fb22f75d.md

 #### How Expo works with Environment Variables?

-This is how EXPO work when using `eas` commands:
+This is how EXPO works when using `eas` commands:

 ```json
 "scripts": {